acastles91/digitalAnalogTandem/README.md

 Continuation of the overview of the Crass system and explanation about different kinds of film.

-Reading material:
+Discussion material:

-Doug Aitken: Broken Screen: Conversations with Doug Aitken, Expanding the Image Breaking the Narrative.
+* Doug Aitken: Broken Screen: Conversations with Doug Aitken, Expanding the Image Breaking the Narrative.
 Conversation with Pablo Ferro.
+* Fluser, Vilém.
+Into the Universe of Technical Images.
+1985.
+"To Imagine", "To Make Concrete", "To Touch".

 ### Week 5 - Analogue practice: Experiments